viktors-telle/netcore-graphql-angular/README.md

-Prototype to build API using GraphQL (https://graphql.org/).
+Prototype of API using GraphQL (https://graphql.org/).

 Front-end is built using Angular 8+.